-With a surplus of time on our hands, we decided to rank every single ride and show at Walt Disney World–all 94 of them–with quick pros & cons.
+This post ranks every single ride and show at Walt Disney World–all 82 of them–with quick pros & cons.
 Previously, we’ve rated and reviewed every attraction at Walt Disney World, but never before have we listed them all from worst to best.
+(Updated October 10, 2021.)

 At their pinnacle, Walt Disney World attractions are iconic and timeless classics with multi-generational appeal.
 At their weakest, WDW rides are indistinguishable from amusement park fare or direct-to-video sequels you’d skip over on Disney+ or Netflix.
 Then there’s a ton of middle ground of good stuff or nostalgic favorites in between.